Mandalay University: CHINLONE

 Mandalay University is partner of the "CHINLONE – Connecting Higher Education Institutions for a new leadership on National Education" project.
 CHINLONE is a three-year (2017-2020) international project in the field of Higher Education funded by the European Union in the frame of the Erasmus+ Capacity Building Key Action 2.
 The project is coordinated by the University of Bologna (Italy).

-CHINLONE key aim is to contribute to the modernization and internationalization of Myanmar’s Higher Education System (HES), in order to facilitate the country’s transition toward a knowledge economy.
-To reach this goal, the project seeks to ignite a lasting impact in terms of the: